 I set out for the Boston train station, walking on clouds.
 I called Yafei, and said that the meeting had gone very well — better than I had hoped.
 Although she was pleased by my report, she cautioned that Kristol might not read as much of my stuff as he said he would.
 But I brushed this aside, and insisted that he would read my work.

 After hanging up with Yafei, I walked through Central Square, through MIT, over the Charles River (it was dark, and I could see the lights twinkling in the skyscrapers), and then worked my way to the train station, and headed home.

 When I told my parents about my adventure, my mother didn’t seem to take it seriously; I was shocked by her indifference.
 This was my Big Break, I thought, the break for which I had waited decades.
-I was reminded of my mother’s attitude when I read Harding’s essay on the shadow:
+Later, I read Harding’s essay on the shadow, and I was reminded of my mother’s attitude:

 |[When] an individual has received recognition for some achievement... it may go to his head....
 Seeing only the positive side of the experience, he loses his sense of balance.
 Immediately all difficulties are going to melt away and he feels “everything’s coming my way!”
 If, however, his friends take his enthusiasm with a grain of salt [he] protests with increasing insistence that simply everything is coming his way.
 But the more he protests, the more skeptical do his auditors become, and the more indifferent, even bored by his protestations.
 This man has temporarily lost his shadow.5|